trysightdev/libcamera-apps/README.md

 # libcamera-apps - HDMI OpenGL Display
-Tested on Raspberry Pi 4, 64 bit OS Lite
+Tested on Raspberry Pi 4, 32 bit Bookworm OS Lite

 Do not update to latest libcamera-apps, their main branch can be broken sometimes.
 This project uses xserver and creates a xwindow with an eGL display using openGL.